 The

-can and much more.
+Pathobjects, often referred to as concrete paths, can do everything thePurePathcan and much more.
 Their power, however, comes with a limitation; they are not available in all operating systems. -

 The

-objects, thus, allow us to work with file paths, with methods that work everywhere.
+PurePathobjects, thus, allow us to work with file paths, with methods that work everywhere.
 They are often referred to as pure paths - file paths that make no system calls.

 Getting Started with pathlib

-is quite intuitive and looks more like natural language, making your code easier to understand.
+Working with pathlib is quite intuitive and looks more like natural language, making your code easier to understand.
 Let's delve deeper into its features.

 Installation

-is a built-in module, so you don't need to install anything.
-If you're below Python 3.4, consider updating Python, or install the pathlib
+For Python 3.4 and above, pathlib is a built-in module, so you don't need to install anything.
+If you're below Python 3.4, consider updating Python, or install the pathlib library via pip:

 shellpip install pathlib